metegenez/xor-numpy/README.md

 # xor-numpy
-AI in Biomedical Assisgnment 1: A simple network with one hidden layer which solves the XOR function.
+AI in Biomedical Assisgnment 1: A simple network with multiple hidden layers which solves the XOR function.